Freddychu222/Pandemic/index.md

   block: two-column-1
   col_1:
     headline: Virus /ˈvīrəs/
     content: (noun) an infective agent that typically consists of a nucleic acid molecule in a protein coat, is too small to be seen by light microscopy, and is able to multiply only within the living cells of a host.
   col_2:
     headline: Plague /plāɡ/
     content: (noun) a contagious bacterial disease characterized by fever and delirium, typically with the formation of buboes (bubonic plague) and sometimes infection of the lungs (pneumonic plague).
+- template: detail-content
+  block: one-column-1
+  headline: Causes
+  content:
+- template: detail-content
+  block: two-column-1
+  media_alignment: Left
+  col_1:
+    content: Caused by the bacteria <strong>Yersinia pestis</strong>
+  col_2:
+    content: Caused by the virus <strong>SARS-CoV-2</strong>
+- template: detail-content
+  block: one-column-1
+  headline: Spread
+  content:
+- template: detail-content
+  block: two-column-1
+  media_alignment: Left
+  col_1:
+    content: Most commonly spread from contaminated/infected animals.
+People were bitten by infected fleas (fleas get it from infected rodents) and came into contact with contaminated animal tissue.
+In some cases, humans who have developed pneumonic plague can transmit the plague in an aerosol form through cough droplets, but this was much rarer
+  col_2:
+    content: Most commonly spread from person-to-person by inhalation of respiratory droplets into the lungs.
+Based on current transmission rates, the virus is spreading easily and sustainably between people.
+Estimations place its infectivity between the flu and measles.
+Risk of animal to human transmission is considered to be very low.
+- template: detail-content
+  block: one-column-1
+  headline: Effect
+  content:
+- template: detail-content
+  block: two-column-1
+  media_alignment: Left
+  col_1:
+    content: <ul><li>Bubonic Plague - Flu-like symptoms + swollen lymph nodes (buboes) Results from being bitten by infected fleas</li><li>Septicemic Plague - Flu-like symptoms + abdominal pain + internal bleeding + tissue death.
+Results from untreated bubonic plague or handling infected animals</li><li>Pneumonic Plague - flu -like symptoms + severe pneumonia.
+Results from inhaling infected droplets from infected individuals or when untreated plague spreads to lungs.
+Only form of plague that can spread person-person</li></ul>
+  col_2:
+    content: <ul><li>Flu-like symptoms (Fever/Chills, Cough, Fatigue, Muscle/Body Aches, Headaches)</li><li>Sore Throat, Cough</li><li>Congestion/Runny Nose</li><li>Nausea/Vomiting</li><li>Diarrhea</li><li>Shortness of Breath/Difficulty Breathing</li><li>Loss of taste/smell</li></ul>
+- template: detail-content
+  block: one-column-1
+  headline: Protection
+  content:
+- template: detail-content
+  block: two-column-1
+  media_alignment: Left
+  col_1:
+    content: <ul><li>Make your home and outbuildings rodent-proof.</li><li>Wear gloves when handling potentially infected animals.</li><li>Wear insect repellent to keep rodent fleas away.</li><li>DEET + Permethrin containing products are effective repellents.</li><li>Keep fleas off your pets.</li><li>Because of lack of individuals infected with pneumonic plague, most don’t have to worry about measure to prevent  human to human transmission</li></ul>
+  col_2:
+    content: <ul><li>Maintain social distance.</li><li>Wash your hands with soap and water or with 60%+ alcohol hand sanitizer.</li><li>Clean and disinfect potentially contaminated surfaces.</li><li>Wear a mask!</li></ul>
 # - template: content-feature
 #   block: feature-1
 #   media_alignment: Left